This article explores the definition, significance, measures, and factors that affect food security and what can be done to counter food insecurity.

 Integrating risk management plans, strategies, and tools is key in adapting to current and future risks.
 By strengthening resilience to markets, climate, and other factors, governments can improve their food security.

 Investing across agricultural value chains helps build strong, resilient, and reliable food systems.
 This effort includes equipping farmers with the right tools to prepare for risks and increase productivity.

 The following are some of the initiatives to introduce:

 Technology is a powerful tool in improving the sustainability of food systems.
 For one, it enhances the capacity of food producers to maximize their yield.
-Online platforms such as iAuditor by SafetyCulture can help farmers in a variety of ways, such as:
+Online platforms such as SafetyCulture (formerly iAuditor) can help farmers in a variety of ways, such as:

-Food security has multiple facets that can benefit from platforms like iAuditor.
+Food security has multiple facets that can benefit from platforms like SafetyCulture.
 For example, it optimizes the way you conduct food inspections to ensure the quality of your food supply.
-With iAuditor, you can do the following actions:
+In the process, SafetyCulture can also be used to comply with ISO 22000 standards.
+With SafetyCulture, you can do the following actions: